Henry Dele Alake: Journalist career

-Politics
+Political career

 Alake was drawn into politics when he was made the Adviser on Information to his employer and mentor, late Bashorun M.K.O.
 Abiola (publisher of the Concord Group of Newspapers) to aid Abiola's presidential campaign and election in 1993.
 Even while he served as editor of Sunday Concord, Alake was in the thick of the electioneering campaign which paved the way for the eventual electoral victory of the business magnate, M.K.O.
 Abiola, in the controversial 12 June 1993 Presidential Election in Nigeria. in the wake of the arbitrary cancellation of the presidential election result, Alake was terrorised and tormented by the oppressive junta of Late General Sani Abacha for his candour and daring in pressing for the disannulment of the 12 June 1993 Presidential Election.
 Alake subsequently went into exile where he identified and joined forces with other patriots like Senator Bola Tinubu, Lt.
-Gen. Alani Akinrinade (Rtd.), Professor Bolaji Akinyemi, Chief John Oyegun and other chieftains of the National Democratic Coalition of Nigeria, NADECO.
+Gen. Ipoola Alani Akinrinade (Rtd), Professor Bolaji Akinyemi, Chief John Oyegun and other chieftains of the National Democratic Coalition of Nigeria, NADECO.
 From there, Alake kept up the grim battle for the restoration of democracy.
 He made a return to Nigeria in 1995 when the Concord Press was re-opened.

-In June 1999 Alake was named Special Adviser on Information and Strategy by the Lagos State Governor, Senator Bola Tinubu.
+In June 1999, Alake was named Special Adviser on Information and Strategy to the Lagos State Governor, Senator Bola Tinubu.
 On 6 October 1999, Alake became the State Commissioner for Information and Strategy subsequent to the reversion of the former Bureau of Information and Strategy to ministerial status.
 He held this position and acquitted himself creditably till 2007.
 Before his appointment to lead the Lagos State Information machinery, the ministry was Ministry of Information, Sports and Culture.
 Alake on assumption of office sought and obtained the governor's approval to change the ministry of Information and Strategy, dispensing with culture and sports to make the ministry more relevant and dynamic to confront the challenges of modern Information management in an emergent democracy.
 Alake thus became the first Information and strategy commissioner in the annals of Nigeria.

 In 2010, Alake revealed his intention to contest the senatorial seat of Ekiti Central in Ekiti State.
 However his political aspiration was cut short by intra-party crisis which made him to quit the senatorial race.

 Recently Alake was wrongly featured in a news item in Nigeria in which it was reported that a traditional ruler had attempted to kill a certain Dele Alake.
 Following the confusion caused by the story, Dele Alake made a statement refuting the news story and asked all the news organisations that reported the story to publish a retraction.

+He was appointed minister of Solid Minerals Development by President Bola Tinubu on 16 August 2023.